 Country Development Cooperation Strategies (CDCS)

 Transparency is also reflected in the development of the Country Development Cooperation Strategies (CDCS).
-Within two months of a CDCS approval, the Mission prepares a public version that is posted on the Agency’s web site.
-Each CDCS is provided to Congress and made widely available to host country partners.
-The public version provides the basis for dialogue with host country partners and other stakeholders in the private sector as the Mission moves forward in project design.
+Within two months of a CDCS approval, the USAID Mission prepares a public version that is posted on the Agency's web site.
+The public version provides the basis for dialogue with Congress, host country partners and other stakeholders in the private sector as the Mission moves forward in project design.